Clonidine: 7 things you should know

 - Do not crush or chew slow-release forms of clonidine; swallow whole.

-- Food has no effect on the absorption of clonidine.
+- Food does not affect the absorption of clonidine.

-- Do not stop taking without your doctors advice; slow withdrawal may be necessary.
+- Do not stop taking it without your doctor's advice; slow withdrawal over at least 2 to 4 days may be necessary.

 - Regular monitoring of blood pressure and kidney function may be needed.

 - Dry eyes caused by clonidine may affect contact lens wear; try lubricant eye drops or seek medical advice.